-KELIDAR (1978-1984), a monumental novel of nearly three thousand pages in five volumes consisting of ten books published over the period 1978-84 by Maḥmud Dawlatābādi (b.
+KELIDAR, a monumental novel of nearly three thousand pages in five volumes consisting of ten books published over the period 1978-84 by Maḥmud Dawlatābādi (Mahmud Dowlatabadi; b.
 1940), the noted Iranian novelist and ardent social realist.

 Kelidar enjoyed immense popularity and created a stir in intellectual circles even before the publication of its final volumes.
 The first three volumes appeared in the turbulent years before and after the revolution of 1979 and were a huge commercial success.
 Twenty thousand copies were sold before the publication of the complete five-volume set in 1984 (Emami, p.
 84; Navvabpour, p.
 432).

-It should be noted, however, that the epic-like melodic quality of much of the novel (Ghanoonparvar, 1989. p.
+It should be noted, however, that the epic-like melodic quality of much of the novel (Ghanoonparvar, 1989, p.
 357; Nuriʿalāʾ, p.
-40), its often lyrical language in the description of romantic scenes, the folksy tone of many characters, reminiscent of traditional storytellers (Ghanoonparvar, 1991, pp. 96-101), together with its enormous length and breadth, the diversity and strength of its colorful characters, its capturing of many vanishing and changing aspects of the culture and folklore of the region, and its treatment of a period of Iranian social and political history, have all contributed to the sustained popularity of the novel.
+40); its often lyrical language in the description of romantic scenes; the folksy tone of many characters, reminiscent of traditional storytellers (Ghanoonparvar, 1991, pp. 96-101); together with its enormous length and breadth, the diversity and strength of its colorful characters, its capturing of many vanishing and changing aspects of the culture and folklore of the region, and its treatment of a distinctive period of Iranian social and political history, have all contributed to the sustained popularity of the novel.